Jeffchen54/KMP-Kemono-Downloader/README.md

 ## Instructions:
 - Download all required dependencies
 - Edit Settings near the top of KMPDownloader.py. folder is the only required setting
-- Run in your favoriate command line software
+- Run in your favorite command line software
 - Enter in a url of an artist home page (Follows this format: https://kemono.party/fanbox/user/xxxxxxxx)
 - Enjoy!